 From outside Batmonkh’s apartment, you would just think it is yet another piece of brutal Soviet-inspired architecture in need of some TLC.
 It is.
 But, inside Batmonkh’s apartment is a different story.
 It is remarkable what you can fit into a three-room apartment. with sinews, glue, arrows, bird feathers, arrowheads, readymade bows, tools, and implements everywhere.

-In Mongolia, bows were primarily used for hunting animals for food and protecting the tribe from outside enemies.
+Historically in Mongolia, bows were primarily used for hunting animals for food and protecting the tribe from outside enemies.
 The composite bow and arrow also accompanied the Mongol Army as they conquered what became the largest contiguous land empire on earth.
-Over the centuries, the tradition of archery was passed down to become one of the Three Manly Sports of the Naadam Festival.
+Over the centuries, the tradition of Mongolian archery has been passed down and it remains one of the Three Manly Sports of Mongolia’s Naadam Festival.